About broad match modifiers

 Broad match modifier terms that you designate with “+” can match to any part of a search.
 Additional words may appear in the search before, after, or in between your “+” terms.
 For example, the broad match modified keywords +red +shoes can match a search for “shoes for sale that are red” or “red men’s shoes,” but not for “blue shoes” or “red hiking boots.”
 This extra degree of specificity can help increase how relevant searches are to your ads, and improve your clickthrough (CTR) and conversion rates.

 Your ad may also show for close variations of the individual “+” terms or the combination of these terms into a single keyword.

 This article explains what broad match modifiers are and how they can be used to help your ads reach more relevant customers.

 Broad match modifiers ensure that your ads will only show when someone’s search includes words you’ve marked with a plus sign, such as +quick +hardwood +flooring installation, or close variations of these terms.
-Close variants for broad match modifier include misspellings, singular and plural forms, abbreviations and acronyms, and stemmings (like "floor" and "flooring").
-Synonyms (like "quick" and "fast") and related searches (like "tile" and "laminate") aren't considered close variants for broad match modifier.
+Close variants for broad match modifier include misspellings, singular and plural forms, abbreviations and acronyms, stemmings (like "floor" and "flooring"), implied terms, synonyms and paraphrases, and variants of your keyword terms that have the same meaning.